 Guidelines for Acceptable Use

 The computing resource is the property of the University.
 Use of the computing resource is a privilege and not a right and the University may withdraw that privilege under its policies.
-It is prohibited to register a non-Rockhurst University ".edu" domain for any computer which is connected to the University computing resource without the prior approval of the Associate Vice President for Facilities and Technology.
+It is prohibited to register a non-Rockhurst University ".edu" domain for any computer that is connected to the University computing resource without the prior approval of the Associate Vice President for Facilities and Technology.
 Any approval, if given, must clearly identify that the non-Rockhurst.edu address is using Rockhurst University resources for delivery.
 Any personal e-mail account or creation of a personal World Wide Web page or a personal collection of electronic material that is accessible to others must include a disclaimer that reads as follows:

 “The material located at this site is not endorsed, sponsored or provided by or on behalf of Rockhurst University.”